6-119 L, Education North

-Key words: Attention-deficit/ hyperactivity disorder, speech/language disorders, reading disorder, selective mutism, learning disability, listening and reading comprehension, executive functions; strategy-based learning; differentiated assessment and instruction, knowledge transfer for practitioners in education and health, pre-service education
+Key words: Attention-deficit/ hyperactivity disorder, speech/language disorders, reading disorder, selective mutism, learning disability, listening and reading comprehension, working memory, executive functions, strategy-based learning; differentiated assessment and instruction, knowledge transfer for practitioners in education and health, pre-service education.

 Selected Presentations & Publications